mezzio/mezzio/doc/book/reference/migration/to-v1-1.md

 The following classes and/or methods are deprecated with the 1.1.0 release, and will be removed for the 2.0 release:

-- `Zend\Expressive\Application::pipeErrorHandler()`: Stratigility v1 error
+- `Mezzio\Application::pipeErrorHandler()`: Stratigility v1 error
-  middleware are removed in the Stratigility v2 release, which Expressive 2.0 will adopt.
+  middleware are removed in the Stratigility v2 release, which Mezzio 2.0 will adopt.

-- `Zend\Expressive\Application::routeMiddleware()`: routing middleware moves to
+- `Mezzio\Application::routeMiddleware()`: routing middleware moves to
-  a dedicated class starting in Expressive 2.0.
+  a dedicated class starting in Mezzio 2.0.
 If you were referencing the method in order to pipe it as middleware, use `pipeRoutingMiddleware()` or `pipe(ApplicationFactory::ROUTING_MIDDLEWARE)` instead.

-- `Zend\Expressive\Application::dispatchMiddleware()`: dispatch middleware moves
+- `Mezzio\Application::dispatchMiddleware()`: dispatch middleware moves
-  to a dedicated class starting in Expressive 2.0.If you were referencing the method in order to pipe it as middleware, use `pipeDispatchMiddleware()` or `pipe(ApplicationFactory::DISPATCH_MIDDLEWARE)` instead.
+  to a dedicated class starting in Mezzio 2.0.If you were referencing the method in order to pipe it as middleware, use `pipeDispatchMiddleware()` or `pipe(ApplicationFactory::DISPATCH_MIDDLEWARE)` instead.

-- `Zend\Expressive\Application::getFinalHandler()`: this method gets renamed to `getDefaultDelegate()` in Expressive 2.0.
+- `Mezzio\Application::getFinalHandler()`: this method gets renamed to `getDefaultDelegate()` in Mezzio 2.0.
 We recommend retrieving the value from the application dependency injection container if you need it elsewhere.

-- `Zend\Expressive\Application::raiseThrowables()`: this method becomes a no-op in Stratigility 2.0, on which Expressive 2.0 is based; the behavior it enabled becomes the default behavior in that version.
+- `Mezzio\Application::raiseThrowables()`: this method becomes a no-op in Stratigility 2.0, on which Mezzio 2.0 is based; the behavior it enabled becomes the default behavior in that version.

-- `Zend\Expressive\Container\Exception\InvalidArgumentException`: this exception
+- `Mezzio\Container\Exception\InvalidArgumentException`: this exception
-  type is thrown by `ApplicationFactory`; in Expressive 2.0, it throws `Zend\Expressive\Exception\InvalidArgumentException` instead.
+  type is thrown by `ApplicationFactory`; in Mezzio 2.0, it throws `Mezzio\Exception\InvalidArgumentException` instead.

-- `Zend\Expressive\Container\Exception\NotFoundException`: this exception type
+- `Mezzio\Container\Exception\NotFoundException`: this exception type
   is not currently used anyways.

-- `Zend\Expressive\ErrorMiddlewarePipe`: Stratigility v1 error middleware are
+- `Mezzio\ErrorMiddlewarePipe`: Stratigility v1 error middleware are
-  removed in the Stratigility v2 release, which Expressive 2.0 will adopt, making this specialized middleware pipe type irrelvant.
+  removed in the Stratigility v2 release, which Mezzio 2.0 will adopt, making this specialized middleware pipe type irrelvant.

-- `Zend\Expressive\TemplatedErrorHandler` and `Zend\Expressive\WhoopsErrorHandler`:
+- `Mezzio\TemplatedErrorHandler` and `Mezzio\WhoopsErrorHandler`:
-  The concept of "final handlers" will be removed in Expressive 2.0, to be replaced with "default delegates" (implementations of `Interop\Http\ServerMiddleware\DelegateInterface` that will be called if the middleware pipeline is exhausted, and which will be guaranteed to return a response).
-Expressive 2.0 will provide tooling to upgrade your dependencies to make the transition seamless; end users will only be affected if they were extending these classes.
+  The concept of "final handlers" will be removed in Mezzio 2.0, to be replaced with "default delegates" (implementations of `Interop\Http\ServerMiddleware\DelegateInterface` that will be called if the middleware pipeline is exhausted, and which will be guaranteed to return a response).
+Mezzio 2.0 will provide tooling to upgrade your dependencies to make the transition seamless; end users will only be affected if they were extending these classes.